UBICenter/child-allowance/jb/research.md

 By contrast, the Zimbabwe HSCT found a weakly significant increase in depression\* but a highly significant improvement in subjective well-being\*\*\*, while the Malawi SCTP, Tanzania TASAF and Zambia MCTG found null effects {cite}`Zimbabwe_HSCT_final` {cite}`Malawi_SCTP_final` {cite}`Tanzania_TASAF_final` {cite}`Zambia_MCTG_final` .

 ### Education

-*Note: this can have more causal language than "associated" right?*

 There is some evidence that cash transfers increase the probability that a child is enrolled in school.
 For example, the Malawi SCTP found that receipt of the transfer was associated with an 11 pp\*\*\* increase in enrollment from baseline and the Zambia MCTG an 8 pp\* increase {cite}`Malawi_SCTP_final` {cite}`Zambia_MCTG_final`.